 Recommended read: Buddy Austin and Pedro Morales – The Party They Almost Didn’t Leave

 Bobo feuded with some of the most notorious villains in wrestling, including Freddie Blassie, Dick The Bruiser, Brute Bernard, and Ernie Ladd.
 Fans loved the "coco-butt" applied by the man universally known to have the "hardest head in wrestling" and was said to be able to bust through a concrete wall!
 He was one of the few fan favorites that challenged people’s champion Bruno Sammartino for his title in the northeast during the ’60s.

 Rick O’ Toole, who mostly worked in the Detroit territory and the Midwest, offers his opinion of Bobo Brazil and what drew the fans to go see him.
 "Bo did not have much wrestling finesse.
 His uniqueness, his size, and finish to kick butt on a good heel is all that folks, blacks, and whites, wanted to see Bo do."

 In 1994, Bobo Brazil was inducted into the WWE Hall of Fame by "Big Cat" Ernie Ladd.
-One year later, Brazil inducted Ladd.
+One year later, he returned the honor and inducted Ladd.
 In 2008 he was also posthumously inducted into the Pro Wrestling Hall of Fame and Museum located in Wichita Falls, Texas.
-Bobo Brazil died on January 20th, 1998, aged 73, after suffering a series of strokes.
+Wrestling champion and pioneer Bobo Brazil died on January 20th, 1998, aged 73, after suffering a series of strokes.